 I recommend avoiding the really cheap ones though.
 They might have all the features of the more expensive covers, but they're made with thinner materials that are just not as durable or weather resistant.

-In this article we’ll go over the things you need to look out for to ensure you get a great deal on a bike cover that will last you a decent amount of time.
+So in this article we’ll go over the things you need to look out for to ensure you get a great deal on a bike cover that will last you a decent amount of time.
+And then I'll recommend the best two bicycle covers I've found...

 Best Bike Cover for US Cyclists